 Integrate CI-driven scans

-This document outlines a generic process to integrate Invicti Platform with your CI/CD pipelines (for example, Jenkins, GitLab CI/CD, Azure Pipelines) to automate web application vulnerability scans.
+This document outlines a generic process to integrate Invicti Platform with your CI/CD pipelines (for example, Jenkins, GitLab CI/CD, Azure Pipelines, GitHub Actions) to automate web application vulnerability scans.
 With this integration, you can automatically trigger security scans during your CI/CD workflows to identify and address issues before deployment.

 Prerequisites

-Ensure the following requirements are met before proceeding with the integration:
+Ensure the following requirements are met before proceeding:

 - Permission to create and configure pipeline jobs in your CI/CD tool (Jenkins, GitLab CI/CD, Azure Pipelines, CircleCI, etc.).
 Admin access is not required.